giorgi00798/Business-Data-Analytics-Project/README.md

 The project uses the Kaggle dataset **"Formula 1 World Championship (1950-2024)"**.

 The dataset includes information about races, drivers, constructors, qualifying, sprint races and pit stops.
-The notebook download the data using `kagglehub`.
+The notebook downloads the data using `kagglehub`.

-## Hot to reproduce the results
+## How to reproduce the results

 1. Open the notebook in Google Colab.
 2. Run the cells sequentially from top to bottom.